Cyclic Orderings of Paving Matroids: Proof of Theorem

 \begin{conjectureplus}{Gabow} Suppose that $A$ and $B$ are bases of a matroid $N$ of rank $r.$ Then there are orderings $a_1a_2 \cdots a_r$ and $b_1b_2 \cdots b_r$ of the elements of $A$ and $B$, respectively, such that for $i =1, \dots ,r-1,$ $\{ a_1, \dots ,a_i, b_{i+1}, \dots ,b_r \}$ and $\{ a_{i+1}, \dots ,a_r, b_1 \dots b_i \}$ are bases. \end{conjectureplus}

-We observe that in the special case of Conjecture \ref{con-Gab} where $E(N)$ is the union of two bases, then the conjecture implies that $N$ has a cyclic ordering.
+We observe that in the special case of Conjecture \ref{con-Gab} where $E(N)$ is the union of two bases, the conjecture implies that $N$ has a cyclic ordering.
+In \cite{BerSch}, the authors verify, among other things, the above conjecture for {\it split matroids}, a class of matroids which includes all paving matroids.
 Given that the above conjecture is true for split matroids (and hence also paving matroids) and $E(M) = A \cup B,$ it follows that $M$ has a cyclic ordering.